Best Banana Cream Pie Recipe

 - The most unusual step is to use a food processor to add the butter to the slightly cooled pastry cream.
 It gets smooth and glossy as the butter absorbs.

 - Cool the mixture by placing it in a medium-sized bowl, then placing that bowl into a large bowl filled with ice water.
 Stir occasionally until the filling is cooled.
-Cover with plastic and refrigerate at least 3 hours.
+Cover with plastic and refrigerate for at least 3 hours.
+The plastic wrap prevents a skin from developing on the surface of the custard.

-- To make the pie, spread half the pastry cream on the bottom of the crust.
+- Spread half the pastry cream on the bottom of the crust.
 Smooth with an offset spatula.

 Frequently Asked Questions